COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 One lesson from this week was the importance of keeping PR descriptions aligned with the actual implementation scope.
 My initial description for PR #608 stated awards were added to both resume and portfolio, but the implementation was resume-only.
 A reviewer caught this, which required me to clarify the scope and fix an inconsistency with the award website/highlights field handling before the PR could be approved.
 It was a good reminder to double-check PR descriptions against the code before submitting.

-On the review side, I served as 1st reviewer on three PRs — the WCAG 2.2 documentation ([#612](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/612)), the mode scope refactor ([#618](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/618)), and the dashboard controls UX redesign ([#619](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/619)).
+On the review side, I served as 1st reviewer on four PRs — the WCAG 2.2 documentation ([#612](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/612)), the mode scope refactor ([#618](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/618)), the dashboard controls UX redesign ([#619](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/619)), and the consent form visibility and controls fix ([#627](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/627)).
 Overall, this week felt like a strong close to the development phase of the capstone, with the remaining focus shifting to final submission preparation and beginn wind down

 ---